MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-changes-history.md

 # Features and Enhancements in Management Pack for SQL Server

 This section covers new functionality and improvements in Management Pack for SQL Server.

+## November 2021 - 7.0.33.0 CTP

+### What's New

+- Added a new 'Health Calculation Mode' override for space monitoring workflows targeted to databases.
+This override allows you to define how you want to monitor free space in your environment.
+You can now track the health state based on the 'Threshold' parameter expressed as a percentage term (%) or as a capacity metric (MB).
+The override is added to the following monitors: LOG Free Space Left, ROWS Data Free Space Left, FILESTREAM Data Free Space Left, In-Memory OLTP Data Free Space Left
+- Added a new 'Timeout for query execution' override to the following performance rules: 'Memory Used By Indexes (MB)' and 'Memory Used By Tables (MB)'.
+These rules are now disabled by default to avoid the extra load in environments with a large number of memory-optimized databases
+- Added 'MachineName' and 'InstanceName' alert parameters to all workflows targeted to DB Engine
+- Added an alert for the "Automatic setup of DB Engine discovery filter" rule
+- Added a new 'available space in MP terms' property to the "LOG Free Space Left" monitor
+- Updated the "Summary Dashboard" view.
+Now the 'SQL Server Reporting Services' tiles are combined as Instances and Deployments
+- Updated the "Product Version Compliance" monitor with the most recent version of public updates for SQL Server
+- Optimized performance metric collection
+- Updated display strings

+### Bug Fixes

+- Fixed an issue with failing discovery modules after upgrading SQL Server
+- Fixed an issue with free space calculations in cases when 'Autogrowth' is enabled for the database
+- Fixed an issue with failing discovery modules in cases when Availability Group has a replica with the 'Allow read/write connections' setting
+- Fixed an issue with duplicates in the list of securables for the "Securables Configuration Status" monitor targeted to the database
+- Fixed an issue with not working Operations Manager console tasks (run SQL Management Studio, run SQL Profiler) with the latest versions of SQL Server Management Studio
+- Fixed an issue with not working Operations Manager console tasks in clustered environments.
+Now tasks 'Start Analysis Service' and 'Stop Analysis Service' work properly

 ## June 2021 - 7.0.32.0 RTM